Categories

 Once a diplomate registers for an assessment, they are automatically enrolled in the Continuous Certification Program.
 New diplomates are automatically enrolled in the program upon initial certification.
 Assessment registration must be completed every year in which an assessment is due, but program enrollment does not have to be repeated.

 Once a diplomate registers for their first Continuous Certification Assessment and enrolls in the program, an annual fee of $285 will be required.
-If a diplomate maintains more than one ABS certification, they will be charged an additional annual fee of $150 for each additional certification once they take their first Continuous Certification Assessment in that specialty.
+Diplomates who hold more than one ABS certification will pay a discounted annual fee of $150 for each additional certification once they take their first Continuous Certification Assessment in that specialty.
+See our annual fee policy for additional information.

-Diplomates should check their status periodically at My Continuous Certification to see if there are any Continuous Certification program requirements that are due.
+Diplomates should check their status periodically via their ABS portal to see if there are any Continuous Certification program requirements that are due.
 Diplomates must be up to date with all program requirements when registering for an assessment.
-At that time, diplomates must have two letters of reference that are no older than five years.

 In order to enroll in the Continuous Certification Program and take the first Continuous Certification Assessment, diplomates must have 150 Category 1 CME credits, 50 of which must be self-assessment.
 After passing the first Continuous Certification Assessment, this requirement will be reduced to 125 Category 1 CME credits with no self-assessment required.
 In both cases, the CME must be no more than five years old.